.

 Can severe penalties "encourage the others"?
 Using the famous case of the British Admiral John Byng, executed for his failure to recapture French-held Menorca in 1757, we examine the incentive effects of judicial punishments.
 Men related to Byng performed markedly better after his unexpected death.
 We generalize this result using information from 963 court martials.
 Battle performance of captains related to a court-martialed and convicted officer improved sharply thereafter.
 The loss of influential connections was key for incentive effects – officers with other important connections improved little after Byng's execution or other severe sentences.

 How Does Collective Reputation Affect Hiring?
-Selection and Sorting in an Online Labour Market [+] - STICERD EOPP Discussion Paper Series 54, 2015
+Selection and Sorting in an Online Labor Market

 Who gives aid to whom and when?
-Aid accelerations, shocks and policies [+] - with Tilman Brueck, European Journal of Political Economy, 2012
+Aid accelerations, shocks and policies, European Journal of Political Economy

 We address the pitfalls of averaging by exploiting the longitudinal variation in aid to identify sudden and sharp increases in aid flows.
 Focusing on specific events, we test if aid accelerations correspond to policies and shocks in the recipient country.
 We find that positive regime changes and wars are significant predictors of aid accelerations.
 The results also suggest the presence of aid spill-overs, where neighbors of war-torn countries are almost as likely to experience large aid inflows.
 Disaggregating aid flows by donors, we find some indicative evidence for competing allocation rules among European donors.
 We argue that drivers of aid accelerations differ from drivers of average aid flows—a distinction that can help reconcile some of the ambiguous empirical results in the aid literature.